basxto/gameboy-png-tools/compression.md

 100, 101 and 111 don't need to run once, since 0 can handle that.

-Jumping to 111 when 100 hits it's limit might be useful, since this could save a byte on an even run.
-This could speed up decompression.
-This is not done currently.
+Jumps to 111 when 100 hits it's limit.
+This could save a byte on an even run.

 ```
 0XXX XXXX - write through the next X bytes (1-128)